Piledriver (character)

-Piledriver (Brian Philip Calusky) is a fictional character, a supervillain appearing in American comic books published by Marvel Comics.
+Piledriver (Brian Philip Calusky) is a supervillain appearing in American comic books published by Marvel Comics.
 He is a member of the Wrecker's Wrecking Crew.

 The character made his live-action debut in the Marvel Cinematic Universe television series She-Hulk: Attorney at Law.

 Publication history

 Piledriver was created by Len Wein and Sal Buscema, and he made his first appearance in The Defenders #17 (November 1974).

 Fictional character biography

 Brian Philip Calusky was raised on a farm and eventually became a farmhand.
-As life on the farm is boring, he decides to commit crimes for excitement, which eventually land him in prison, where he meets and becomes cellmates with Dirk Garthwaite, also known as the Wrecker.

-Garthwaite, together with Calusky, two other inmates at Ryker's Island Prison, Dr. Eliot Franklin, and Henry Camp, successfully breaks out of jail and finds his crowbar.
-When lightning strikes the crowbar, Garthwaite magically distributes the enhanced strength of the Wrecker among the four of them.
+As life on the farm is boring, he decides to commit crimes for excitement, which eventually land him in prison at Ryker's Island.
+There, he meets Dirk Garthwaite, also known as the Wrecker.
+The two, along with inmates Eliot Franklin and Henry Camp, successfully break out of jail and find Garthwaite's crowbar.
+When lightning strikes the crowbar, Garthwaite magically distributes powers among the four, with Calusky gaining superhuman strength and large hands.
 The Wrecker's three allies then adopt costumes and aliases as well: Franklin becomes Thunderball, Camp becomes Bulldozer, and Calusky becomes Piledriver.
-As a result of his newfound powers, Calusky's hands become oversized in proportion to his body.
 Together, they become known as the Wrecking Crew.
-They battle the Defenders while attempting to locate the gamma bomb, and Piledriver is defeated by Power Man in this encounter.

 With the Wrecking Crew, Piledriver fights Captain America and Iron Fist while trying to lure Thor into battle, who they later fight in a revenge attempt.
 They are among the various criminals taken to the Beyonder's Battleworld.
 Piledriver faces off against the Avengers, the Hulk, the X-Men, the Fantastic Four, and other superheroes.
-Piledriver steals computer discs from Dextron Labs and battles Spider-Man and Spider-Woman II.
+Piledriver steals computer discs from Dextron Labs and battles Spider-Man and Spider-Woman.
 Along with the Wrecking Crew, Piledriver joins the Masters of Evil, which attacks and takes over Avengers Mansion.
-Piledriver helps defeat the god Hercules in combat but is drained of his superhuman powers by Thor.
-He is freed from prison by the Wrecker, but without his superhuman powers he is defeated by Spider-Man and Spider-Woman.
+Piledriver helps defeat the god Hercules in combat, but is drained of his powers by Thor.
+He is freed from prison by the Wrecker, but is defeated by Spider-Man and Spider-Woman.
 He later regains his powers and escapes from the Vault.